SJSU272LabS17/Project-Team-8/README.md

 # Project-Team-8

-Abstract 3 - Music Analysis Web App
+Abstract 3 - Music Analysis Web App - APPROVED

 Traditional music players mostly focus on play music and music recommendation, but we want to give you more.
 Our music analysis web app combines a traditional music player with place recommendation using our unique analysis algorithm based on machine learning, more specifically, neural network.